Esri/arcade-expressions/attribute_rules_calculation/UpdateAssociatedFeatures.md

 ## Expression Template

-This Arcade expression will return the a value from an intersected feature
+This Arcade expression will update all features that are contain via a UN containment association

 ```js
 // This rule will update an attribute in all the features it contains